Hi-Angel/notes-backup/emacs.md

 * the error is about `buffer-undo-list` being set to just `(nil undo-tree-canary)`.
 The only place, I think, that could result in that is the function `undo-list-transfer-to-tree ()`, which has a line `(setq buffer-undo-list '(nil undo-tree-canary))`.
 * `undo-tree.el` has only 2 functions that deal with `undo-tree-canary` thing.

+# font-lock

+To check font-lock-face set on the symbol/word under cursor use `describe-text-properties`.

+# Done:

 ## Emacs resize works wrong in KWin

 It's due to `program specified resize increment` in `WM_SIZE_HINTS`.
 Works in other WMs simply because they ignore it *(which is bad though)*.